sebastiangonzalezdesign/ui-motion-kit/README.md

 Experience the full range of open-source components, advanced animations, and the revolutionary Experience System in action.

-> **Status:** Phase 2 Complete ✅ — Experience System implemented with Smart Button and Confirmation Flow components, comprehensive design system, and intelligent navigation
+> **Status:** v1.0.0 Released ✅ — Complete Experience System with Smart Button and Confirmation Flow components, comprehensive design system with heroicons integration, and intelligent navigation.
+Full documentation and changelog available.

 ---